 Throughput Calculation (November 2018)

-Seminar on Quantum computer at a largest transportation infrastructure company
+Lecture and consultation on Quantum computer at a Japan No.1 transportation infrastructure company

 Theoretical analysis on network performance at R&D Division, world No.1 air-conditioning company

-Measurement on effectiveness of campaign using statistics at a largest automotive company
+Measurement on effectiveness of sales promotion campaign using statistical method at a world leading automotive company

 Other – Telecommunication、Energy (nuclear etc.)

 After working at NTT research centre in Yokosuka as a research scientist, move to and teach physics at University of Missouri, Kansas City.